dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Appendix A  Architecture Archaeology

-「Still Another Manifestation of Capitalist Avarice Repressing the Proletariat.」Needless to say, that wasn’t selected.
+「Still Another Manifestation of Capitalist Avarice Repressing the Proletariat.」Needless to say, that wasn't selected.

 Another was the Teradyne Interactive Test System.
 That one was also not selected.